shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Increase two ability scores of your choice by 1, max 20.
 -   Increase your spellcasting ability score by 1, max 30.

-# Reality Studier
+# Reality Observer

 At level 8, you can more easily absorb information about spells that you see.

-You may spend 1 minute studying an ongoing spell effect to make an ability check in your spellcasting ability.
-The DC is equal to 20 plus the spell’s casted level minus your max safe casting level.
-On a success, you figure out how to cast the spell and can cast the new spell after a long rest.
-On a failure, you don’t figure out the spell, but may try to study it again immediately.
+Whenever you see another creature cast a spell in your bonded schools, you may use your reaction to automatically learn that spell, no matter what level it is.
+However, you must finish a long rest before you are able to first cast the new spell.

 # Spell Warp

 At level 10, you can change ongoing spells.
 When you manually dismiss a spell you cast, you may cast another spell you know for free.
 The new spell must target the same target(s) as the old spell, and the spell point cost of the new spell must be equal to or less than the spell point cost of the old spell.

-# Recasting

-At level 13, when one of your spells ends, you sense it, and may use your reaction to recast the spell on the same target(s), using the same Bond Affinity option(s).
+Once you use this feature, you must finish a long rest before you can do so again.

 # Reality Command

+At level 20, you break out of your limitations, unleashing your full reality bending potential.

+You can use Reality Studier and Reality Observer to learn spells from outside your bonded schools, and you can cast spells from outside your bonded schools, but with an increased cost of 50 Spell Points.

+Spells you learn with Reality Studier and Reality Observer can be cast 1 round after learning them, not just after a long rest.

+You can use Spell Warp as a reaction to one of your spells ending, and you can use it an unlimited number of times.

-At level 20, you gain command of your spells more easily.
-You may choose a new Bending Trick feature at the start of every month, not just when you level up.
+You may upgrade a Bending Trick after each month, not just when you level up.

 # Bending Styles